ch-stark/argocdpoliciesblog/blog_simplified.md

    The above example stops evaluating the policy once it is in compliant state.
 So it enforces it only once.
    The feature has mainly the advantage to tune environments with many policies to consume less resources.

-9. You can use `PolicyGenerator` which also can be used for integration of `Kyverno` and `Gatekeeper`.
+9. You can use PolicyGenerator for the integration of `Kyverno` and `Gatekeeper`.
-   The PolicyGenerator is a Kustomize plugin to wrap Kubernetes manifests in Policies and also generate PolicySets.
+   The PolicyGenerator is a Kustomize plugin that can be used to wrap Kubernetes manifests in Policies and also to generate
+   PolicySets.
 Generation can be done locally or through GitOps.
-We restrict generation sources to local subdirectories for security but starting with
+We restrict generation sources to local subdirectories for security but starting with RHACM 2.7 the path can point to a Kustomize directory, which allows additional levels of
-   RHACM 2.7 the path can point to a Kustomize directory, which allows additional levels of customization as well as supplying a remote URL in the Kustomize file.
+   customization as well as supplying a remote URL in the Kustomize file.

   `PolicyGenerator` can be used in ArgoCD to transform `yaml-resources` to Policies at Runtime.
 The integration works via
    Custom Tooling as you see [here](https://argo-cd.readthedocs.io/en/stable/operator-manual/custom_tools/).